harrymd/Ouroboros/modes/README.md

 model maxwell_uniform
 ```

 specifies a Maxwell rheology which is the same for each element.
-Anelastic models which are currently supported are: `maxwell_uniform`.
+Anelastic models which are currently supported are: `maxwell_uniform` and `burgers_uniform`.
 The input file is described for each model below:

 ##### Common parameters